bugzilla/bugzilla.github.io/upgrade-notes.md

     auto-incremented primary key named `id`.
-  - A custom `Bugzilla.pm` module has been added into `contrib/` to help packagers to package Bugzilla in their Linux distros.
+  - A custom `Bugzilla.pm` module has been added into `contrib/` to help packagers to package Bugzilla in their Linux distributions.

 ### Notable WebService Changes